NadavIs56/YOLOv8-Dog-Couch-RealTimeDetection/README.md

 <br>

 ##     <p align = "left"> Future Updates 🔮 </p>
 Stay tuned for future updates, enhancements, and the results of this project.
-I'll be posting regular updates as we progress.
-Thanks for stopping by! 👋
+I'll be posting regular updates as we progress. <br>Thanks for stopping by! 👋

 <br>